-The goal for this year is to live intentionally.
-To pursue great things, live in the present, and evolve as our ideas about life shift.
+The goal for this year is to live intentionally and a more joy-filled life.
+To pursue great things we have to live in the present and evolve as our ideas about life shift.
 Since we are all learning what living with intention means, I reached out to Angela from Setting My Intention to help us learn another piece of the journey.

 Today, Angela is going to share with us how to pursue a joy-filled life full of intention and purpose.
 After all, the reason for living with intention is to be joyous and passionate about life, right?